gersterk/Travel-Booking-System-ASP.Net-Core/README.md

-#Travel Agency Booking, Blogging and Promoting Web App...
+# Travel Agency Booking, Blogging and Promoting Web App...

-​DYNAMIC AND IMMERSIVE TRAVEL FRIEND
+✔ DYNAMIC AND IMMERSIVE TRAVEL FRIEND

 -Allow to book a holiday.
 -Dynamically swipes and shows photos from the destinations.